 If the PhD-candidate is not Dutch, from a non-Anglophone country and does not have completed her higher education with English as the language of instruction, the candidate has to submit an internationally recognised Certificate of Proficiency in the English Language.
 This must be done prior to the start of the PhD-project and before the PhD registration at Wageningen University.
-The reason is that this is needed to be registered in the Wageningen University PhD registration system which is required to be eligible for support in finding housing and obtaining a residence permit1.
+The reason is that this is needed to be registered in the Wageningen University PhD registration system.

-The recognised certificates and the minimum required scores2 are:
+The recognised certificates and the minimum required scores are:

-- TOEFL internet-based 90, with minimum sub-score 20 for speaking - IELTS (academic version) 6.5, with minimum sub-score 6.0 for speaking - Cambridge Certificate of Advanced English (CAE) with minimum grade C - Cambridge Certificate of Proficiency in English (CPE) any grade - RATEr: This is a local test that can only be done at Wageningen University.
-To meet the entry requirements the following scores must be obtained:
+- TOEFL internet-based 90, with minimum sub-score 20 for speaking - IELTS (academic version) 6.5, with minimum sub-score 6.0 for speaking - Cambridge Certificate of Advanced English (CAE) with minimum grade $\tilde{C}$ - Cambridge Certificate of Proficiency in English (CPE) any grade - RATEr: This is a local test that can only be done at Wageningen University.
+To meet the entry requirements the following scores must be obtained\: